Best Practices for Securely Managing Credentials with the AWS CLI

 aws sso login --profile <profile-name>

-You can configure the CLI to call an external tool (like a vault agent or an SSO helper) to fetch credentials dynamically.
-This is specified in the configuration file:
+You can configure the CLI to call an external tool, such as a vault agent or enterprise credential broker, to fetch credentials dynamically.
+This is specified in ~/.aws/config:

 Example ~/.aws/config: